persistr/server/README.md

 ## CLI

-There is a command-line interface for Persistr Server that can be used to manage the server and work with the data in the data store.
+There is a command-line interface for Persistr Server that can be used to manage the server and event streams.
 Read on for [CLI install instructions](https://github.com/persistr/cli).

 ## Client Libraries